-A report of the Audit Committee detailing responsibilities and activities is presented on pages 39 to 41.
+A report of the Audit Committee detailing responsibilities and activities is presented in the Audit Committee Report section.

 Management Engagement Committee

 The Company currently does not have a separate Management Engagement committee.
 The recommended functions and responsibilities of such a committee are exercised by the full board each member of which is unassociated with the Investment Adviser.